 10. Conclusion: Highlight the significance of the important findings (discoveries) and their values of the research in the conclusion in a few sentences at the end of the paper.

 Conflict of Interest Statement: Authors must indicate whether or not they have a financial relationship with the organization that sponsored the research.
 Examples of potential sources of bias include affiliations, funding sources, stock ownership, honoraria, paid expert testimony, patent applications/registrations that may constitute conflicts of interest.
-These statement should be provided by the corresponding author on behalf of all authors when submit the manuscript.
+These statements should be provided by the corresponding author on behalf of all authors when submitting the manuscript.

 Amsath, A. (1999).
 Studies on the female accessory reproductive glands and behavioural strategies of the water bug, Sphaerodema rusticum: A potential predator of mosquito larvae.
 Ph.D.
 Thesis, Bharathidasan University, Tiruchirappalli, Tamil Nadu, India.

 Amsath, A. (2002).
 Studies on predatory efficiency of the water stick insect, Ranatra filliformis on mosquito larva, Culex fatigans.
-Journal of Exprimental Zoology, 6, 93-98.
+Journal of Experimental Zoology, 6, 93-98.

 Govindarajan, M., Sivakumar, R., Amsath, A. and Niraimathi, S. (2012).
 Larvicidal efficacy of botanical extracts against Culex tritaeniorhynchus Giles and Anopheles subpictus Grassi (Diptera: Culicidae).
 European Review for Medical and Pharmacological Sciences, 16, 386-392.